 Wrapping Things Up

 Browsers are common targets for hackers.
-But with browser VPN extensions, you can make the job of a would-be hacker, that much more difficult.
-Whether you are a student. or an employee in a tech firm, a browser VPN is an essential tool for you to maintain online privacy and protect yourself against cyber attacks.
+But with browser VPN extensions, you can make the job of a would-be hacker that much more difficult, whether you are a student.
+For an employee in a tech firm, a browser VPN is an essential tool for maintaining online privacy and protecting yourself against cyber attacks.

 I hope this article proved to be of some use to you.
 Let me know which best browser VPN you’re currently using in the comments below.